RoanBrand/STM32SerialToTCPBridgeClient/README.md

 - In Atollic, open the STM32CubeMX perspective.
 - Inside STM32CubeMX, open `STM32SerialToTCPBridgeClient.ioc` file.
 Click *Generate source code*.
 - In Atollic, open C/C++ perspective and click *Rebuild*.
-- With the STM32 Nucleo connected, click *Debug* then *Resume*, once in te Debug perspective.
+- With the STM32 Nucleo connected, click *Debug* then *Resume*, once in the Debug perspective.

 #### Details
 - The Go service opens a real TCP connection to a set destination on behalf of the STM32 Serial Client.